securityarch/cyber-dictionary/README.md

 #### PaaS
 Platform as a Service
 #### PAM
-Privileged password management is a type of password management used to secure the passwords for login IDs that have elevated security privileges.
+Privileged Access Management is a type of password management used to secure the passwords for login IDs that have elevated security privileges.
 ## S
 #### Split tunneling
-Splitting of traffic between Remote gateway and Internet
+Splitting of traffic between corporate gateway and your standard internat gateway
 #### Sniffer
-Software or hardware solution to capture raw packets sent over wired or wireless networks
+Software or hardware solution to capture raw packets exchanged wired or wireless networks
 #### Sandboxing
 Technology to safety inspect potentially malicious files
 #### SaaS